 Fluor office and field executed 300 million self-perform and subcontractor work hours in 2017, resulting in a Total Case Incident Rate (TCIR) of 0.42.
 Fluor also experienced a combined Days Away, Restricted and Transferred (DART) workday case rate of 0.21 in 2017.

-Successfully managing health and safety issues to the lowest possible risk levels is an essential component of strategy and integral to the way Fluor does business.
+Successfully managing health and safety issues to the lowest possible risk levels is integral to the way Fluor does business.
 Fluor continues to be recognized as one of the safest contractors in the engineering and construction industry, and we thoroughly evaluate any cases that occur to immediately identify areas for improvement.